EstimatedEst. Read Time: 25 minutes

 bodyweight incline pushup

-HOW TO DO IT: Elevate your hands on a bench or a piece of furniture similar in height and perform incline pushups with your legs straight behind you, toes on the floor.
+1. Elevate your hands on a bench or a piece of furniture similar in height and perform incline angle pushups with your legs straight behind you, toes on the floor.

 WHAT MAKES IT EFFECTIVE: The elevated hands position in the pushup is the ideal position for hitting lower chest.